Carson133/click-note/README.md

 ## Usage

-Type notes you want to take down in the text box and click the "save" button, they will be saved locally and appear to the right.
-Click the "x" button to delete notes.
-The weather widget appears below the saved notes.
+Type notes you want to take down in the text box and click the "save" button or press enter, they will be saved locally and appear to the right.
+To delete a note you just have to hover over it and when it turns red, click.
+The weather widget appears below.

 ![Deployed](assets/images/deployed.png)